Nullcano/Meteoroid/README.md

 # Meteoroid
-Frameworkless CSS and JS toolkit for an instant web application
+Frameworkless CSS and JS toolkit for instant web applications